MaximUltimatum/kube-homelab/README.md

-# Milien Homelab Kubernetes Setup
+# MaximUltimatum Homelab Kubernetes Setup

 Folders will be added as they are converted to use SealedSecrets so this repo can be public facing